 Mangan is flourishing as a tourist destination in Sikkim.
 The town is located in North Sikkim district which is the largest in terms of area.
 Geographically, Mangan belongs to the south region of the district.
 It is also the district headquarters of the region.
-The town is located about 67km away from Gangtok and is well connected to other places of the region as well.
+The town is located about 67 km away from Gangtok and is well connected to other places of the region as well.

-Mangan is situated at an altitude of about 3136ft above sea level.
-The town is a gateway to the Tibetan Plateau that covers a large portion of The Tibet Autonomous Region and the Qinghai Province in western China along with a part of Ladakh in Jammu & Kashmir.
+Mangan is situated at an altitude of about 3136 ft above sea level.
+The town is a gateway to the Tibetan Plateau that covers a large portion of the Tibet Autonomous Region and the Qinghai Province in western China along with a part of Ladakh in Jammu & Kashmir.
 Mangan also serves the towns in the far north that include Lachung, Chungthang and Lachen.

-Culture of Mangan
+Culture Of Mangan

 Mangan is known for its music festival which lasts for 3 days.
 The festival is celebrated from the 12th to the 14th of December every year.
-Mangan is also famous for a food festival, presentation of traditional music and the sale of local handicrafts, all of mich make the town, a place much more interesting.
+Mangan is also famous for a food festival, presentation of traditional music and the sale of local handicrafts, all of which make the town, a place much more interesting.

 Music bands from within the region and nearby states participate in the events associated with the fest.
 When music combines with the chilling climate of Mangan during this period, it creates a great atmosphere to be at.

-Languages Spoken in Mangan
+Languages Spoken In Mangan